gabrielghost/mediation_app_docs/project-mediation-app-dev-diary.md

 *Note to self* - as I'm working through the MOU wizard, I'm picking up some bits and bobs that might be nice to integrate into the case show page - as mediator information of some sort.
 I'm noting this here so I don't forget.
 Particularly the arrangements with the children - be nice to have this part of the MoU prepopulated.

+##Day 13

+Today it's all about starting with the back-end database, and the API that the front-end will use.

+The designs aren't 100% finished, but are complete to the level required to code the system.

+The database structure is important now, and one that has been mapped out into quite some detail already in the past iterations.
+Now it's key to go through it all with a fine tooth comb and get it nailed.
+This may take the most of today to get right - although I'd hope to also get the SQL built so that it can be plugged into the API tomorrow, which will take a day or so to set up, with the routes getting added on Wednesday.
+If I work with ultimate focus I should be able to deploy the API on thursday, leaving friday to mop everything up and test the server part of the site - should be super exciting.

+## Day 14

+In the end, I made some significant progress here, but not quite complete - need to decide whether I use JSON in some of the fields which get repeated, or if I need to access some fields within the JSON fields specifically, then I should perhaps do the work of putting all of those JSON fields into SQL tables.

+Ok something that I've thought of while working through this SQL and getting a schema that will work neatly with all of these nested documents is once the partners submit a financial summray that is final, they can't go back and amend it.
+Any updated figures need to be given to the mediator to edit their end.
+Why is this?
+It adds complexity and isn't worth focussing on for the MVP.